 - Official transcripts must be in the original language and include a certified translation if the transcript is not in English (uploaded as one document on WebAdvisor).

 - When the official transcript is issued in French by a Canadian institution where the official language of instruction is French, no English language translation is required.

 - All final documents submitted to the University of Guelph, become the property of the University and will not be returned (transcripts, degree certificates, test scores, etc.)

-	All transcripts uploaded to WebAdvisor are unofficial.
+All transcripts that are uploaded by an applicant to WebAdvisor are unofficial.
 A transcript is considered unofficial if it:

 - Has been opened by the student.

 - Was translated by the student or a non-professional translation service.

 - If the original seal of the University envelope is broken, the transcript is no longer considered official.

 - If emailed to the University of Guelph by the applicant.

 Official transcripts will be required if the applicant is presented an offer of admission.
 Official transcripts are not required during the application process.
 Transcripts are official if: